The #1 Rule of Business & Hiring People is Wrong

 Now don’t get me wrong.
 I do believe with complying with all laws that a firm or individual must comply with.
 But trying to avoid a mistake is not one of them, especially when coupled with its brother or sister-in-arms, CYA, blaming everyone but yourself for mistakes.

-When hiring staff, how often have you or seen your firm make what seems like “the safe hire” rather than the one that has the biggest upside?
+When hiring staff, how often have you or seen your firm make what seems like “the safe hire” rather than the one with the biggest upside?

-How often has the fear of losing a few dollars or hiring someone who might embarrass you as a manager (or otherwise “screw up”) left you paralyzed by the first rule (don’t screw up) fearing failure to the point that work output is mediocre and firm wide profitability is adversely affected?
+How often is afraid of losing a few dollars or hiring someone who might embarrass you as a manager (or otherwise “screw up”) left you paralyzed by the first rule (don’t screw up) fearing failure to the point that work output is mediocre and firm-wide profitability is adversely affected?

 Have you ever asked yourself, “Why did we ever hire (he/she)?